Estimated reading time: 6 minutes

 Who is “the most wanted” when you go to the grocery store?
 (The bakery department, the produce section, sample central……….)
 What impulse items have you purchased recently?

 Being smart about your shopping experience allows you to be frugal.
-Savings money at the grocery store is a must.
+Savings money at the grocery store is a must, especially when you are on a tight budget.
 Remember that you have control over your spending, not the marketers.

 Other Great Grocery Savings Articles